 Lately, I’ve begun to realize that that’s just not true.

 When I was four or five, I wore dresses occasionally.
 The first few times happened during dress-up time with my younger sister, but soon I became bold.
 I distinctly recall interrupting one of my parents’ dinner parties dressed in a silky red dress, tattered heels, and a curly brown wig.
 I also have a polaroid somewhere depicting a six or seven-year-old me on Halloween night, costumed in a yellow sequinned gown and giving the camera a maniacal grimace; I like to think that costume was the one non-canon “evil Disney princess.”

 This recognition of my younger self is the first impetus to tell this story.

 My full legal name is Lukas Piada Bhandar.
 (My dad originally wanted to call me Galen.
 Can you imagine?)
 “Lukas” is the German form of the Greek name “Loukas,” meaning someone from Lucania, a region in southern Italy.
 “Bhandar” is the corrupted form of “Pandher,” the name of the village my family is from in Punjab, India.
 I’m not sure what it means exactly.
 However, I do know what “Piada” means.
 In Punjabi, it directly translates to “loved one.”

 I share the name “Piada” with one other member of my family: my uncle, who is estranged from the family and rarely visits.
-A few years ago, this man assaulted me.
-And since then, I have felt an increasing uncomfort with my middle name.
+A few years ago, this man physically assaulted me.
+And since then, I have felt an increasing discomfort with my middle name.